Contact us first

 Gambling Help Online, opens in new window is a free, confidential service run by the Australian Government.
 It’s available 24 hours, 7 days a week for anyone affected by gambling.
 If you're concerned about your gambling, or someone else’s, you can also call our NAB Customer Support Hub on 1300 308 175.
 You can also learn how to restrict gambling transactions on your NAB cards.

 Credit Smart, opens in new window is an online self-help resource designed by the Australian Retail Credit Association.
 The information, tools and strategies on the site are designed to help you understand credit reporting and how you can view, control or repair your credit information.
-Further information on the impact of COVID-19, opens in new window on your credit health is also available.

 Taking care of your health